A few weeks after closing the case, we did a short follow up to check on John’s job search progress (we do this for all our clients).

 We’ll let you in on a secret:

-Recruiters typically only glance at the first bullet point of each work stint, and skip the rest!
+Recruiters typically only glance at the first bullet point of each CV work experience, and skip the rest!

 So, your first bullet point must communicate everything the recruiter needs to know about what you do, in one line.